justincy/signs-of-the-second-coming/notes.md

 rendering with d3.js; maybe the layout would be more natural.

 I need to turn this into a database so that I can add any number of different annotations (notes, categories, priorities, time periods, etc) and quickly generate different views on demand.
 How will I do this?

+I presently appreciate using git and having a history and easy diffs when I make changes.
+One concern with using a database is losing history and diffs.
+Is that important?
+It is to me.
+I appreciate being able to review it and the possibility of backtracking.
+I could do daily dumps.
+Or I could just build in a history.
+Record changes in a change table while keeping a separate history of current values.
+Would I have a history table for each canonical table or one generic history table?
+The generic table would be more technically difficult to implement but easier to maintain.
+It's more work to maintain multiple history tables.

+I guess I just have in my mind a relational implementation of the history log.
+But it doesn't have to be.
+The canonical data could be relational while the history log could be a no-sql document table.

+Another alternative is to automatically generate regular backups.

+But I'm not sure I need that yet.
+My first goal is just to add the scripture refs to the site.
+I don't need the DB until I start adding additional annotations.